dimajix/flowman/docs/spec/relation/file.md

  Please see the section [Partitioning](#Partitioning) below.

+## Automatic Migrations
+The `file` relation does not support any automatic migration like adding/removing columns.

 ## Schema Conversion
-The file relation fully supports automatic schema conversion on input and output operations as described in the corresponding section of [relations](index.md).
+The `file` relation fully supports automatic schema conversion on input and output operations as described in the corresponding section of [relations](index.md).